stormblog/sircmpwn.github.io/_posts/2018-02-05-Introduction-to-POSIX-shell.md

 your locale is UTF-8, which makes searching for flags with `/` difficult.
 Use `env LC_ALL=POSIX man 1p grep` if you need to search for flags, and I'll speak to the maintainer of man-pages about this.

+[^1]: A reader points out that macOS ships an ancient version of bash.